EXYNOS-999/luxetics/README.md

 *Details*

-5 letters appear above the fixation point, but you must only respond to the central letter (which is above the fixation point).
+*5 letters appear above the fixation point, but you must only respond to the central letter (which is above the fixation point).
 The letters X and C need to be responded to with the A button of your keyboard.
 The letters V and B need to be responded to with the L button of your keyboard.
 If there is a mismatch between the flanking letters their response and the response required by the central letter, we speak of a "incongruent" or "incompatible" condition.
+The flanker task, also known as the Eriksen flanker task, was designed in the early 1970s by Eriksen and Eriksen.
+Like most of the paradigms in this library, it is popular and there are many variants of the original.

+The basic effect is that when you need to respond to stimuli "flanked" by irrelevant stimuli, the irrelevant stimuli can still affect your response.
+There is a similarity between other paradigms in which this type of interference from an irrelevant stimulus or stimulus feature occurs (like the Stroop task or the Simon task).
+*